waynodiablo/Oystercard/further_javascript/README.md

 * In the [challenge track](00_challenge_track.md), you'll work in changing pairs as normal.
 You'll implement an app using challenges to guide you (no walkthroughs).
 And you'll implement another app using only user stories to guide you (no challenges or walkthroughs).

 * In the [project track](project_track.md), you'll work in small teams for the whole week.
-You'll implement two apps using only user stories to guide you (no challenges, no walkthroughs).
+You'll implement the same two apps as the challenge track, except you'll only use user stories to guide you (no challenges, no walkthroughs).

 ## Get started